 A solid example of how businesses are being creative and remaining representative of their brand is the online video game Fortnite, by Epic Games.

-Featuring animated characters, their feed is populated with videos of trending dances and challenge responses.
+Featuring animated characters, their feed is populated with videos of trending dances, challenge responses, and memes inside the game.
 They have also created challenges like #emoteroyalecontest, with the winning user rewarded by having their dance moves featured in the actual game.